-60. Mr. Richardson's message concluded by asking students to "please take a moment to watch this Dream Center video and see why we are so excited and honored to be part of this organization," and links to a video message from "Pastor Matthew [Barnett] of the Dream Center."
+63. Mr. Richardson's message concluded by asking students to "please take a moment to watch this Dream Center video and see why we are so excited and honored to be part of this organization," with a link to a video message from "Pastor Matthew [Barnett] of the Dream Center."